SzymonNowakowski/alphafold/README.md

 1. Execute `mkdir alphafold_current` to create the codebase subdirectory

-1. Clone this repository in `alphafold_current` subdirectory:
+1. Clone this repository into `alphafold_current` subdirectory:

     ```bash
     cd alphafold_current